SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-02-wow-signal.md

 Enter amateur astronomer, Alberto Caballero, who searched the Gaia Archive for stars somewhat like our own, in the right area(s) of Saggitarius. <sup id="fn4a">[[4]](#fn4) He used these filters:
-- K to G type
+- Spectral type K to G
 - Estimated stellar radius 0.83 - 1.15 solar radius
 - Estimated temperature 4450 - 6000 K
 - Estimated luminosity 0.34 - 1.5 solar luminosity